bootstrapworld/curriculum/lessons/Math/inequalities2-compound/langs/en-us/slides.md

 # Solutions and Non-Solutions of Compound Inequalities {style="font-size:22pt"}

 * Open the @starter-file{inequalities-compound}.
 * Click "Run" to see the graphs you've just considered.
-Four graphs will appear: The top two are the simple inequalities we've just discussed.
+* sFour graphs will appear: The top two are the simple inequalities we've just discussed.
 * Were your solutions and non-solutions correct?